How to plan for charitable giving

 CLT: A charitable lead trust (CLT) functions as the reverse of the CRT: A charity receives annual annuity or percentage payments for a certain number of years (or your lifetime), and your family receives the balance of the trust assets, if any, at the end of the trust term.
 Depending on how the CLT is structured, you may be entitled to an up-front charitable deduction equal to the amount contributed to the CLT.

-Unlike a CRT, a CLT is a taxpaying entity; as a result, any income generated will be taxable on an annual basis, either to you or to the CLT.
+Unlike a CRT, a CLT is not tax-exempt; as a result, any income generated will be taxable on an annual basis, either to you or to the CLT.

 Ensuring that your charitable giving strategies efficiently align with your philanthropic goals—and your broader financial goals—may at times be confusing.
 Connect with your advisor to help you evaluate your options before you speak to your legal and tax advisors.